 Graduate degree requirements

 - Full-time graduate status shall consist of a minimum of nine and a maximum of 15 credits per semester.
 No more than 12 semester credits may be earned in a summer session.
-See the Graduate Studies at VCU chapter of this bulletin for course load requirements for students awarded graduate assistantships.
+See the Graduate study section of this bulletin for course load requirements for students awarded graduate assistantships.